 Drizzle More Sauce:

-Drizzle more lemon butter sauce over the top of each fillet.
+Spoon more lemon butter sauce on top of each fillet.

 Serve Immediately: